shreya1sharma/ShreyaSharma/_notes/prob_and_stats.md

 		6. gather sample data
 		7. calculate test statistic
 		8. state statistical conclusion
 		9. make decision or inference based on conclusion
 - alpha effect: relationship between alpha value and type 1 and type 2 error rate
 - p-value method: p-value is the area above the test-statistic in the normal curve.
 If p > alpha => do not reject Ho, else reject Ho.
 P is called observed significance value.
 - two main factors for deciding critical values are : alpha and sample size (n)
-- critical value move inwards if n decreases or alpha decreases (?)
+- critical value move outwards if n decreases

 13. Controlling type 1 and type 2 error
 - type 1 error is easily controlled by alpha